expo/expo/docs/pages/versions/unversioned/introduction/faq.md

 ## How much does Expo cost?

-Expo is free and open source.
+Expo tools are free to use and open source.
 You can view the source for the Expo SDK and client at https://github.com/expo/expo

 ## How do you make money if Expo is free?